Parliamentary.ai

 Overview

-The Animal Welfare (Sentencing) Bill aims to increase the maximum sentence for animal welfare offences in England and Wales.
-It modifies the 2006 Animal Welfare Act, allowing for harsher penalties, including longer prison sentences and higher fines, for those convicted of animal cruelty.
+The Animal Welfare (Sentencing) Bill aims to increase the maximum penalties for animal welfare offences in England and Wales.
+It changes the mode of trial and increases the potential prison sentence for those convicted under the Animal Welfare Act 2006.

 Description

-This Bill amends Section 32 of the Animal Welfare Act 2006.
-Specifically, it alters the penalties for offences under sections 4, 5, 6(1) and (2), 7, and 8 of the 2006 Act.
-Currently, the maximum penalty is a 6-month prison sentence or a fine upon summary conviction.
-This bill increases the maximum prison sentence available upon summary conviction to 12 months.
+This bill amends Section 32 of the Animal Welfare Act 2006.
+Currently, the maximum penalty for certain offences under this Act is a six-month prison sentence or a fine upon summary conviction.
+This bill increases the maximum penalty for these offences.

 Government Spending